-As for the Hardware there has been a lot talk about on how to do it.
+As for the hardware, there has been a lot talk about how to do it.
 The Darkroom Timer of Vassilis Papanikolaou contains quite apprehensive schematics plus PCBs.
 My schematic contains all the variations required for the substitution of the PIC with the AVR mega8.
 In addition I use only two buttons and I put the regulators in parallel instead of in series.

 The schematic of the main unit which contains the microcontroller and the power supply is the following: